 2) We’ll take the time to get the sound you want before recording.
 Its easier to record the right sounds then to try to “fix it” in the mix.

 3) If you make a mistake, we don’t have to start over.
-I can easily punch in on most parts, like magic.
+We can easily punch in on most parts, like magic.
 Most musicians seem to get the most inspired takes within the first few takes.
-No worries, I have lots of ones and zeros to spare…
+No worries!

 4) When tracking as a group (drums, bass, guitar etc…) it is easy to run through multiple takes to get your favorite.

 5) Get a rough mix of the days session.
-I typically will email you a rough mix after you leave through Google Drive, wetransfer.com or burn a CD while before you leave.
+We will email you a rough mix after you leave through Google Drive, wetransfer.com or burn a CD while before you leave.

-6) And most importantly, HAVE FUN!
-As the sound engineer and/or producer I’m here to make sure that all you need to do is have fun making the music you love!
+6) Most importantly, HAVE FUN!
+As the sound engineer and/or producer we are here to make sure that all you need to do is have fun making the music you love!